Chilopsis linearis aka Desert Willow

 Desert Willow

-How to care for Desert Willow
+How difficult is it to take care of Desert Willow

 Even if you don't have a green thumb, you can successfully care for Desert Willow due to its easy-going nature.